Speed 3: Plot

 Fathers Ted and Dougal return to the parochial house from the Annual Baby of the Year Competition, as Ted comments on how many of the babies were "hairy".
 Mrs. Doyle becomes excited when she spots the milkman arriving, putting on a fancier dress and makeup.
 The milkman introduces himself as Pat Mustard, a boastful, mustachioed man to whom Mrs. Doyle has taken a liking.
 Ted connects the hairy babies to Pat, believing him to be fooling around with the housewives on Craggy Island during his rounds.
-Pat challenges Ted to prove it, and Ted and Dougal proceed to spy on Pat's rounds, collecting enough evidence to get Pat fired.
+Pat challenges Ted to prove this, and Ted and Dougal proceed to spy on Pat's rounds, collecting enough evidence to get Pat fired.
 Dougal expresses a wish to become a milkman and is given the vacant position as Craggy Island needs to be rid of the milk overstocking problem after the island agreed to ease up the milk surplus from Kraftanova, a newly liberated country in Eastern Europe, by buying 70,000 tons of its milk.
 On his rounds, Dougal is oblivious to the housewives having prepared themselves for Pat's arrival, including one that answers the door topless while another is fully naked.

 At the parochial house, Ted trips up over a brick.
 He learns from Mrs. Doyle that Jack is keeping the brick as a "pet", but Jack soon changes his mind and throws the brick at Ted.
-Ted then receives a call from Pat, who, in revenge for losing his job, has planted a bomb on Dougal's milk float, which is set to arm if it exceeds 4 miles per hour and detonates if the speed drops below that.
+Ted then receives a call from Pat, who, in revenge for losing his job, has planted a bomb on Dougal's milk float, which is set to arm if it exceeds 4 miles per hour and detonate if the speed drops below that.
 Ted is so worried that he forgets to hang up the phone and goes to warn Dougal, but he has already exceeded four.
 He directs Dougal to a roundabout while he races back to the house to confer with Fathers Beeching and Clarke.

 After the priests give Dougal Mass and rule out giving it again, Ted trips over Jack's brick again.
 He gets the idea to put the brick onto the float's accelerator so they can rescue Dougal.
 Dougal is safely offloaded, and the float drives off on its own.

 Pat continues to taunt Ted in the phone booth when the float hits it.
-The bomb detonates, causing an explosion heard at the North Pole, and Pat is killed instantly.
+The bomb detonates, causing an explosion that is heard at the North Pole, and Pat is killed instantly.

 As Dougal gets into bed that night, he questions why he even wanted to become a milkman in the first place.
-Right after going to sleep, he suddenly wakes up again, having realised that "those women were in the nip!".
+Right after going to sleep, he suddenly wakes up again and shouts "those women were in the nip!".

 Meanwhile, as Mrs. Doyle packs away her Pat Mustard memorabilia (including a giant spanner that he left with her after being unable to carry it on the milk float), Ted takes out the rubbish and sees an object in the sky.
 As he watches, the object – the brick from the float – slams into his head and knocks him out.